scrapoxy/scrapoxy/packages/website/connectors/smartproxy/guide.md

 ::: info
-This connector supports Residential proxies (not Mobile), ISP proxies and Datacenter Pay/IP proxies with plans to integrate Mobile and Datacenter Pay/GB proxies in the future.
+This connector supports Residential proxies, ISP proxies and Datacenter proxies with plans to integrate Mobile proxies in the future.
 :::